Documentation Index

 | Scoring Prompt | The rubric provided to the evaluator model describing expected performance at each score band for a specific criterion. |

 | Skipped | A call status applied when call duration falls below the configured minimum threshold.
-Excluded from all quality calculations. |
+Skipped calls are excluded from all quality calculations. |

 | Temperature | An evaluator model parameter controlling output determinism.
-Lower values produce more consistent results.
-Recommended: 0.3. |
+Lower values produce more consistent, repeatable scoring results.
+Recommended value: 0.3. |

 | Transcription Provider | The third-party service that converts call audio recordings to text prior to evaluation scoring. |